We teach our kids how to behave in public, how to have manners and the importance of working hard at school.

 One of the most important things children can learn about money is how NOT to spend it and the importance of enjoying their successes, while putting some aside.

-Teach your kids about how to spend an investment dividend by designating some of the money to themselves, another portion to their savings and future investments and a final portion to giving back.
+Teach your kids about how to spend an investment dividend by designating some of the money for themselves, another portion for their savings and future investments and a final portion to give back.

 It's so important for kids to learn how to give back and how to identify where their money could be put to good use by helping others less fortunate.